 Subject matter varies widely in assurance engagements but in public interest assurance engagements is often one or more financial or non-financial aspects of an entity of interest to the intended users of the assurance report.
-The entity responsible for the subject matter is therefore usually the entity whose underlying subject matter is being addressed in such engagements.
-In some engagements, there can be more than one entity responsible for the subject matter.
+The entity responsible for the subject matter is therefore usually the entity whose underlying subject matter natural person.
+In the UK Companies Act 2006, the term 'statutory auditor' is used for both natural and legal persons.